kyma-project/community/guidelines/internal-guidelines/new-repository-settings.md

 ## Create labels

 [Define labels](https://help.github.com/en/articles/creating-a-label) for the new repository so you could use them in issues and pull requests.
-Follow the naming convention and color array used in other repositories.
+Follow the naming convention and color array used in other repositories such as [`kyma`](https://github.com/kyma-project/kyma/labels).

+> **TIP:** You can copy labels from the existing repository to the new repository using [this](https://github.com/jvandemo/copy-github-labels-cli) GitHub CLI tool.